 Installing the Sectigo certificate on your website

-At this point you have only purchased the Sectigo certificate.
+At this point, you have only purchased the Sectigo certificate.
 It is NOT installed yet.
-You can see on the SSL/TLS Certificates page that it's listed as 'pending'.
+You can see on the Secure Certificates page that it's listed as 'Order Processing'.

-If you click the Settings button to the right, you'll see a 'Temporary' certificate is currently installed.
+When you click the Settings button to the right, you'll see a 'Temporary' certificate is currently installed, which can be viewed under the Current Certificate tab:

-This temporary certificate will only remain active while your Sectigo certificate is in the process of installing.
-Once installed, your Sectigo certificate will take its place and become the only active certificate on your domain.
+A temporary certificate is only active while your Sectigo certificate is in the process of installing.
+Once installed, your Sectigo certificate takes its place and becomes the only active certificate on your domain.

-Once the Sectigo certificate is active, the following will display on the SSL/TLS Certificates page to the right of the domain.
+Once the Sectigo certificate is active, the following displays on the Secure Certificates page to the right of the domain.

 Test if the SSL certificate is working